clxyify/OnTeleport-Injection/README.md

 If you don't know what a `teleport.inprogress` is, it's where the game decides you to **teleport** to another server.
 When you **teleport** to that new server, the injection still remains on the old server.
 In short, your **exploit** will die.

 I **advise you** to put this inside of your **Auto Execute** script or **Init** script.

+**By the way, you need a custom/skidded DLL source otherwise you wasted your time.**